Revision 23-3; Effective July 1, 2023

-Modified Adjusted Gross Income (MAGI) Household Income — The sum of every person's MAGI individual income within an applicant’s or recipient’s MAGI household composition, from which is subtracted the standard MAGI disregard.
+Modified Adjusted Gross Income (MAGI) Household Income — The sum of every person's MAGI individual income within an applicant’s or recipient’s MAGI household composition, that the standard MAGI disregard is subtracted from.

 Molar Pregnancy — Also known as hydatidiform mole, a molar pregnancy is considered a degenerating pregnancy.
 Conception occurs, but no fetus ever develops.
 A molar pregnancy is considered a normal pregnancy that terminates early because of miscarriage or abortion.

 Newborn Child — A child receiving Type Program (TP) 45, Medical Assistance for Newborn Children, because the child's mother was eligible for and received Medicaid coverage at time of the child's birth or whose mother was eligible for and received Medicaid coverage retroactively for the time of the child's birth.
-The newborn Medicaid coverage can continue through the month of the child's first birthday as long as the child continues to reside in Texas.
+The newborn Medicaid coverage can continue through the month of the child's first birthday if the child continues to live in Texas.

-Non-Employment and Training (E&T) Counties — Those Texas counties in which the Texas Workforce Commission (TWC) determines it does not have sufficient offices to assist individuals who are mandatory work registrants.
-Supplemental Nutrition Assistance Program (SNAP) applicants and individuals in these counties are still subject to E&T work registration requirements with TWC, but are exempt from E&T participation and are not subject to SNAP federal time limits.
+Non-Employment and Training (E&T) Counties — Texas counties where the Texas Workforce Commission (TWC) determines it does not have enough offices to help people who are mandatory work registrants.
+Supplemental Nutrition Assistance Program (SNAP) applicants and people in these counties are still subject to Basic Work Rule requirements with HHSC, but are exempt from E&T participation, and not subject to SNAP federal time limits.

-Nonliquid Resources — Resources such as vehicles, buildings, land, or certain other property that are considered countable, except as explained in the vehicles portion of resource policy or unless the resource is specifically exempted.
+Nonliquid Resources — Resources such as vehicles, buildings, land, or certain other property that are considered countable.
+Exceptions are as explained in the vehicles portion of resource policy or unless the resource is specifically exempted.

-Non-Public Assistance (NPA) Household — Supplemental Nutrition Assistance Program (SNAP) households in which no one receives Temporary Assistance for Needy Families (TANF) or only some of the members receive TANF.
+Non-Public Assistance (NPA) Household — Supplemental Nutrition Assistance Program (SNAP) households where no one receives Temporary Assistance for Needy Families (TANF) or only some of the members receive TANF.

-Notice of Adverse Action — A notice provided to the household on TF 0002 explaining the proposed adverse action, reason for the action, right to a fair hearing, availability of continued benefits, etc.
+Notice of Adverse Action — A notice provided to the household on TF 0002 that includes explaining the proposed adverse action, reason for the action, right to a fair hearing, and availability of continued benefits.